Pleanog/lmu-course-aii/Lectures/Session 03 - Intro to Neural Networks.md

 ### Quick Summary

 - **Sigmoid**: Great for yes/no decisions.
-Use when you need a binary choice, like deciding to attend a concert based on cost.
+A binary choice, like deciding to attend a concert based on cost.
 - **Tanh**: Useful for handling positive/negative distinctions, like scoring with both positive and negative values.
 - **ReLU**: Ideal for ignoring minor or negative values and focusing on stronger signals, like only responding to loud sounds.
 - **Leaky ReLU**: Adds a small response to negative values to prevent “dead” spots, like a dripping faucet.
-- **Softmax**: Use when you want a probability across multiple options, like choosing a favorite flavor with weighted preferences.
+- **Softmax**: Give a probability across multiple options, like choosing a favorite flavor with weighted preferences.
 [# Types of Activation Functions: Sigmoid tanh, ReLU, Softmax.
 Part 1](https://www.linkedin.com/pulse/types-activation-functions-sigmoid-tanh-relu-softmax-part-dave-uipuc/)